isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/brandsights-setup.md

 ![Screen Shot 2014-10-02 at 12.25.49 PM](assets/screen-shot-2014-10-02-at-12.25.49-pm1.png)

-**Creating a Placement & Attaching the Survey**
+## Create a Placement and Attach the Survey

 The process to creating a survey placement is similar to creating a placement for a video ad.
 A couple of important pointers before we begin:

 * Create the control placement first – Defining the exposed placement requires you to identify the control associated with it, but creating a control placement doesn’t require anything else to be set up.
 You can complete this step later, but starting with the control helps streamline the process.
 * If you aren’t running a control/exposed style study identify placements in the “name” field – All survey results will appear in the UI as either “control” or “exposed”, even if you aren’t running that kind of study.
 In order to keep results organized when you want to analyze the data, we recommend naming one placement “control” and the other “exposed”.

 Here’s a step by step summary of what’s different for a survey placement when you’re running an ad effectiveness study using the control/exposed methodology.